 The changes in the field of digitalisation are swift and the number of users of new technologies is growing rapidly, but these developments are not followed by equally swift responses in cultural policies.
-Nevertheless, it has to be mentioned that several projects of digitalisation of cultural heritage have been undertaken by the Ministry (see chapter 4.2.2).
+Nevertheless, several projects of digitalisation of cultural heritage have been undertaken by the Ministry (see chapter 4.2.2).
 In 2013, the programme of digitalisation of the network of independent cinemas was completed and enabled digitalisation of 28 cinema halls and six film festivals in 18 counties and in 27 cities.
-This programme continues to be developed, and the new Croatian Network of Independent Cinemas - "Kino mreža" was established in Zagreb in November 2014.
+This programme continues to be developed with 15 more cinemas planned in 2015, and the new Croatian Network of Independent Cinemas - 'Kino mreža' was established in Zagreb in November 2014.